lhmouse/k3/SERVERS.md

 * Description

   Creates a new role in the _default_ database.
-By design， the caller should call `*nickname/acquire` first to acquire ownership of `nickname`, then pass `serial` as `roid`.
+By design，the caller should call `*nickname/acquire` first to acquire ownership of `nickname`, then pass `serial` as `roid`.
 After a role is created, it will be loaded into Redis automatically.